HeTM: Transactional Memory for Heterogeneous Systems: The platform

 The goal of this stage is to determine whether there was any conflict between the transactions processed by the CPU and the GPU during the execution phase.
 We designed the logic of this phase on the basis of the following key observations:

 $\bullet$ As the local TM libraries are assumed to ensure opacity, the behavior of the speculatively committed transactions at each device is already guaranteed to be equivalent to a sequential execution (although defined over different sets of transactions).
-The set $S$ of transactions speculatively committed during the processing phase at a device $D\in\{CPU,GPU\}$ can thus be logically subsumed by a single, equivalent transactions, noted $T^D$, whose read-set and write-set is the union of the read-sets and write-sets of the transactions in $S$.
-This observation allows us to reduce the problem of inter-device conflict detection among a number of speculatively committed transactions to the problem of detecting conflicts between a pair of logical equivalent transactions, $T^{CPU}$ and $T^{GPU}$.
+The set $S$ of transactions speculatively committed during the processing phase at a device $D\in\{\text{CPU},\text{GPU}\}$ can thus be logically subsumed by a single, equivalent transaction, noted $T^D$, whose read-set and write-set is the union of the read-sets and write-sets of the transactions in $S$.
+This observation allows us to reduce the problem of conflict detection among a number of speculatively committed transactions to the problem of detecting conflicts between a pair of logical equivalent transactions, which we denote as $T^\text{CPU}$ and $T^\text{GPU}$.

 $\bullet$ Detecting conflicts between a pair of transactions can be reduced to verifying intersections between their read-sets and write-sets~\cite{Papadimitriou79, Bernstein1986}.
-This computation can be efficiently parallelized using GPUs, especially if the sets are large, as it is the case for $T^{CPU}$ and $T^{GPU}$, which subsume of a number of transactions.
+This computation can be efficiently parallelized using GPUs, especially if the sets are large, as it is the case for $T^\text{CPU}$ and $T^\text{GPU}$, which subsume a (typically very large) number of transactions.

 The design of the \sys's validation scheme, as well as its instrumentation logic, were engineered, based on this observation, so as to take full advantage of modern GPUs.